 All of these topics are beyond the scope of this article, which is focused entirely on the development process, not on platform-specific issues or live trade execution.
 Here are some recommendations on transitioning your trading to the live market.

-Other items of importance are how well funded you are and how psychologically fit are you to trade this system.
+Other items of importance are how well funded you are and how psychologically fit you are to trade this system.
 Are you adequately capitalized to trade this system?
-Also, take a look at the times when the system takes heat (drawdown) and ask yourself, could you handle that?
-Your success will depend upon how you endure drawdown!
+Also, take a look at the times when the system takes heat (drawdown) and ask yourself, "could you handle that?"
+Your success will depend on how you endure drawdown!

 In the end, you have to put money on the line and trade your strategy.
 This can be an uncomfortable feeling, but it's a fear that must be overcome!